SergioCoboLopez/ELN_Sergio/docs/february_23/week_2.md

 $$K=1e9$$
 $$f=0$$ - there is no flow of endolysins
 She already has data of how fast the bacterial concentration goes down.
+It is difficult to measure 'infection rate'
+It is possible to measure how bacteria die.
+It is possible to measure the decay rate of endolosyns.
+Everything looks good so far.

 **H** Prepare some plots for today.
+Plots ready although some things could be improved.
+Maybe it is better to focus on the text after lunch?

 **M** Toni.
 Some questions that I have: